domenic/get-originals/README.md

 We believe this issue is surmountable, through a few mechanisms:

 - Rigorous tests should accompany any initial implementations of get-originals, which test the _per spec_ locations of all methods and accessors.
 If any implementation fails to conform to the spec's location for a method or accessor placement, they should refrain from shipping the relevant `"std:global/X"` module until we get either the spec or implementation situation straightened out.
 - If we do need to move methods in the future, we can leave the exports from the `"std:global/X"` module in place.
 For example, if we moved `firstElementChild` from `Element.prototype` to `Node.prototype`, we could still export `firstElementChild_get` from the `"std:global/Element"` module to mantain backward compatibility.
-This could be maintained via Web IDL annotations, e.g. `[OriginalAlsoExportedFrom=Node] readonly attribute Element? firstElementChild`.
+This could be maintained via Web IDL annotations, e.g. `[OriginalAlsoExportedFrom=Element] readonly attribute Element? firstElementChild`.

 _Open question: we could also consider just exporting the entire prototype chain in each module, so that e.g. `"std:global/Element"`'s exports would be a superset of `"std:global/Node"`'s.
 We worry a bit about the bloat there, though._